 Kara paniyaramThis one tastes like our adai but no onion in this one…

 |Idly rice||1 cup|

 |Yellow moong dal||2 tblsp|

 |Sago/ poha||2 tblsp|

 |Red chillies||5-8 nos|

 - Soak the rice separately and dals with sago/poha together for 3 hours.

-- First grind red chillies,salt and asafetida,then add the soaked rice,grind until rawa/sooji consistency and lastly the dhal.
+- First grind red chillies(you can soak the red chillies along rice too) ,salt and asafoetida,then add the soaked rice,grind until fine rawa/sooji consistency and lastly the dhal.

-- And grind to a coarse paste(like rava/sooji).Let the batter be thick not too watery.
+- The batter should be a coarse paste(like wheat rava).Let the batter be thick, not too thick, not too watery.
 Add curry leaves.
 Keep aside for few hours if possible.

 - Cook on both sides to golden brown and serve hot with coconut chutney!!